ArtemGr/gun/notes/12-map.md

 cf. https://superuser.com/questions/556029/how-do-i-convert-a-video-to-gif-using-ffmpeg-with-reasonable-quality
 cf. https://github.com/cyburgee/ffmpeg-guide
 → ☐ Upload the Gource log also, making it accessible from ObservableHQ, in case we'd want to add dynamic JS visualizations later
-☐ Consider making a list of projects using the rusty GUN.
-Should it be in the README?
-Can we feature a random project/contributor/backer in the README (similar to crate-of-the-week in TWiR)? cf. https://github.com/GiraffeKey/dahlia
 ☐ List contributors in Change Log, cf. https://github.com/Geal/nom/blob/master/CHANGELOG.md

 ☐ Research informal freelancer networks